bhumish/bhumish.github.io/content/posts/mcp-security-checklist/index.md

 While MCP unlocks powerful capabilities like file access, web browsing, database queries - it also introduces a new attack surface that developers and security teams need to consider seriously.
 Since MCP servers can execute actions on behalf of an AI model, a misconfigured or compromised server could lead to risks like data leaks, unauthorized access or prompt injection attacks.

-This article breaks down the checklist into five layers:
+This article has the checklist in 4 different layers.

 ___

-1. Protocol - How the server implements MCP itself

-2. Auth - Authentication and authorization

-3. Data Flow - What moves where, prompt injection

-4. Runtime - System privileges, logging, transit

-5. Dynamic Testing - Actually breaking the setup

-___

-### Layer 1 - Protocol

-### Layer 2 - Authentication and Authorization
+### Layer 1 - Authentication and Authorization

 Authentication is, *who are you?* - proving identity.
 Authorization is, *are you allowed to do this?* - checking the permissions.